Today's score

 Local tick habitat

-Kittanning Borough is 55% natural land cover (48% forest, plus open and brushy areas) across its 1 sq mi, home to about 3,887 people.
+Kittanning Borough is 55% natural land cover (49% forest, plus open and brushy areas) across its 1 sq mi, home to about 3,887 people.
 That makes it the 42nd-most wooded of the 45 towns in Armstrong County.
-Deer ticks live in wooded areas, along trail edges, and in tall grass — the more of that a town has, the more places ticks can quest.
+Deer ticks live in wooded areas, along trail edges, and in tall grass: the more of that a town has, the more places ticks can quest.

-Armstrong County reports about 286 Lyme cases per 100,000 people a year, the 47th-highest of 210 Northeast counties.
+Armstrong County reports about 286 Lyme cases per 100,000 people a year, in the top 3% of U.S. counties for reported Lyme disease.
 That county-level disease pressure, combined with Kittanning Borough's local habitat, sets how high its daily score can climb when the weather and season allow.

 Is it tick season in Kittanning Borough right now?

 Yes.
-Nymphs are questing, the highest-risk stage for people.
-In Kittanning Borough, today's risk reads moderate (51/100).
+Deer-tick nymphs are tapering as lone-star seed ticks swarm where that tick is established.
+In Kittanning Borough, today's risk reads moderate (61/100).
 Ticks are active.
 Use repellent, stick to trails, and do a tick check when you come inside.

 Nearby towns